-Safe choices begin with your choice of mobility scooter
+Your Safety begins with your choice of mobility scooter

 Before buying a scooter, check with an occupational therapist or physiotherapist to ensure that the model you select best meets your needs for independence.
-Most suppliers will let you try different mobility scooters before making your purchase.

-Three-wheel scooters are designed for turning in tight spaces and are mainly used indoors.
-Four-wheel, rear-wheel drive models are more stable, and recommended for outdoor use, where you are likely to encounter uneven terrain.
+Three-wheel scooters are designed for turning in tight spaces and are designed for indoor use.
+Four-wheel, rear-wheel drive models are more stable, and recommended for outdoor use on uneven terrain.
 Pneumatic (air-filled) tires offer a smoother, more comfortable ride than solid tires, but will need to be maintained and replaced.